 The already kids-friendly Rasa Sentosa Resort and Spa has recently revamped Trapizza to include a larger water play area for energetic tykes to run around in.
 Not that they need to, the beachfront location provides ample run and sand play space but if the small one prefers less messy activities there’s also a colouring corner and a dedicated play zone.
-On the menu, there’s plenty for both kids and adults to choose from including family-sharing items like the Wagyu Beef Burger ($46) with 800g of beefy goodness – so there’s more than enough to go round – and 16-inch thin crust, wood-fired pizzas ($39) which they’re happy to customise up to three flavours, so mum can have her Hawaiian, while the kids chomp down on a veggie-free slice of pie – everybody wins.
+On the menu, there’s plenty for both kids and adults to choose from including family-sharing items like the Wagyu Beef Burger ($46) with 800g of beefy goodness – so there’s more than enough to go round – and 16-inch thin crust, wood-fired pizzas (from $20.50) which they’re happy to customise up to three flavours, so mum can have her Hawaiian, while the kids chomp down on a veggie-free slice of pie – everybody wins.

 You’ve likely been to this easy, breezy, laidback Aussie-style eatery in the East but this one is tucked away in the heart of Mediapolis.
 Food wise, they’ve expanded beyond just Aussie flavours with local favourites like Beef Rendang, Chicken Tikka Masala on the menu.
 For the little ones, the kid-friendly set menu includes the usual crowd pleasers: pancakes, pasta, pizza and chicken schnitzel with a choice of fruit juice or milk and a scoop of ice-cream.
 Plus, they’ve got a whole bunch of distractions, a bouncy castle set up every weekend and public holiday (weather permitting), a giant tic-tac-toe set-up for the young and old to play together and ample space to scoot around.
 If you’re planning on becoming a regular, sign up for their Kid’s Club Gold Card, eight stamps nets a free adult meal, while 15 stamps opens up a number of ongoing perks and free meals.